andreykaipov/rich-presence-cli/README.md

 ❯ ./rich-presence.exe update --details "$(basename "$PWD")" --state browsing...
 ```

-In the above snippets, I'm running on Windows via WSL (hence the `.exe` suffix),
-but it should work just fine on desktop Linux too.

-We can also just form the JSON payload ourselves:
+We can also form the JSON payloads ourselves:

 ```console
 ❯ echo '{"details":"wassup"}' > /dev/udp/$WINHOST/1992
 ```

+In the above snippets, I'm running on Windows via WSL (hence the `.exe` suffix),
+but it should work just fine on desktop Linux too.

 ### additional configuration